War / Africa

 Proxy Network

-ISWAP functions as the basin's primary Islamic State franchise, translating local insurgency into transnational jihadist branding and absorbing defecting Boko.
+ISWAP functions as the basin's primary Islamic State franchise, translating local insurgency into transnational jihadist branding and receiving IS global.

-Boko Haram Sadiku wing (JAS) is escalating independently in the Borgu-Kainji corridor.
+Boko Haram Sadiku wing (JAS) is escalating independently in the Borgu-Kainji corridor, operating outside ISWAP's command structure.

-JNIM-defector commander Saad transferred his fighter contingent to ISGS following a reported JNIM truce with Benin.
+ISGS absorbed JNIM commander Saad and his fighter contingent following a reported JNIM truce with Benin, deepening the Sahel-Nigeria jihadist linkage.

 Battle Deaths